yogthos/markdown-clj/README.md

 ## Usage ClojureScript

-The ClojureScript portion works the same as above except that the entry function is called `mdToHtml` and it accepts a string followed by the options as its input:
+The ClojureScript portion works the same as above except that the entry function is called `mdToHtml`.
+It accepts a string followed by the options as its input, and returns the resulting HTML string:

 ```clojure
 (ns myscript